ikhlaqahmad1/HLT_Portfolio/Homework8/README.txt

 To run:
     1. Change the path of the file opener to just file name
     2. The file is also present in the folder as amazon_books_Data.csv

+The file contains data about books.
+I have only used Sentiment_body and Reviews_body columns